mizchi/swdev/README.md

 - Transform and cache in service-worker (`typescript` and `svelte`)
 - Cache bursting by file change event
 - Safe file read / write by `deno` permissions
+- Use deno semantics in frontend
+- Bundle for production

 ## Install